virtualhealthcitizen/postgresql-labs/01_basics/013_order_by.md

 The `NULLS FIRST` option places `NULL` before other non-null values and the `NULLS LAST` option places `NULL` after other non-null values.

-Creat a table for the demonstration:
+Create a table for the demonstration:

 ```sql
 -- create a new table